Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/03a_Warehouse.md

 - *Group type*
     Click the drop-down list to select the appropriate group type.
 Depending on the option you select, the fields displayed vary.
 The following options are available:
     - **Own warehouse group**
-        Select this option if you want to manage the warehouse group.
+        Select this option if the warehouse group is managed by your company.
     - **Externally controlled warehouse group**
         Select this option if the warehouse group is managed by a third party.
 If you select this option, additional fields are displayed.